technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 16 - Configure a chat widget in Dynamics 365 Contact Center.md

-# Configure a chat widget in Dynamics 365 Contact Center
+# Lab 16 - Configure a chat widget in Dynamics 365 Contact Center

+**Objective** - In this Lab, you will configure a chat widget in Dynamics 365 Contact Center

 ## Task 1 - Create a website in Power Page trial